Need help? We are available to speak to you 7 days a weekRead More

 High-priority occupations and employer-sponsored pathways can also affect the distribution of invitations in each sector, especially for oversupplied occupations or those with immediate public value.

-The invitation round for 190 visa and 491 visas may run in parallel or shortly after the 189 visa round, providing alternative visa invitations for those who do not meet the high thresholds for the skilled independent visa.
+The invitation rounds for 190 visas and 491 visas may run in parallel or shortly after the 189 visa round, providing alternative visa invitations for those who do not meet the high thresholds for the skilled independent visa.

 Next 189 Invitation Round & Latest Trends